 If you are in the area this semester, you might want to stop by the Lilly Library and have a look at our exhibit on the Elston men.
 A trio of savvy businessmen the Elstons were instrumental in Crawfordsville’s strong economy.
 The Elston best known to Wabash is Isaac Compton Elston III – Ike.

-Here is a great piece written by David Phillips as part of the Chapel Book project.
+Here is a great piece written by David Phillips as part of a Chapel Book project.
 David’s research is meticulous and his ability to summarize a life in a single page is truly remarkable.
-Over the next few months, I will post his other pieces as they too are chock full of interesting facts and thoughtful insights.
+His pieces are chock full of interesting facts and thoughtful insights.
 Enjoy!Beth Swift Archivist, Wabash College

 “I doubt that Wabash will ever have a more colorful trustee than I. C. Elston.
 Part buccaneer, part bon vivant, part gracious gentleman, Ike Elston from the 1920s until the early 1960s was a splash of color on the Wabash board.
 His service as a trustee was broken for a period when he resigned in the late Hopkins years, but his connection with Wabash was never broken.”